ilhamfadheel/Large_dataset_translator/README.md

 This script is capable of translating approximately 100 examples every 6-7 minutes using Groq.
 To use it, you will need to obtain a free [API key](https://console.groq.com/keys) and set the environment variable by executing `export GROQ_API_KEY=<your_api_key>`.

+An example dataset that has utilized the above script: [1TuanPham/Vietnamese-magpie-ultra-v0.1](https://huggingface.co/datasets/1TuanPham/Vietnamese-magpie-ultra-v0.1)

 ## Usage
 ### To translate your own dataset: